Perseus333/website/_blog/jekyll-first-plugin.md

 ls
 ```

 If everything has gone correctly your gem should appear in the `ls` output.
+As you will see, the gems are placed in a central directory where don't belong to any project there.

 ## Linking the Gem in Jekyll

-I am assuming that you already have a working jekyll project where you can test this plugin.
+I am assuming that you already have a working Jekyll site where you can test this plugin.

-Now everything that you need to do is in your `Gemfile` add your gem:
+ To link your gem with the site there are a couple of things that you must do:

+ First, you should add it at the end of your `Gemfile` like so:

 ```ruby
 group :jekyll_plugins do